 Get off the bus here and cross the road so you’re standing outside the building that says CHINAMOBILE.
-It doesn’t have a bus stop sign, but it is definitely a bus stop I promise.
+It doesn’t have a bus stop sign, but I promise you it is definitely a bus stop.

 Get the H23 or H24 to Mutianyu Roundabout.

 This bus is the opposite to the 916 Express – don’t try and put the money in the little box, because it’s likely to be sealed shut.
 If it’s empty-ish, take a seat and the ticket inspector will come to you.
 If it’s relatively full, seek out the ticket inspector.